Lower School Academics

 Assessments: Students are assessed in writing through task based writing prompts, and cumulative pieces.
 Rubrics are used to assess proficiency in grade level skills and concepts.

 St. Mary’s Academy offers rigorous math instruction for all students.
-Our Junior Kindergarten starts their mathematical learning with The Creative Curriculum and enhanced by the Building Blocks program.
+Our Pre-Kindergarten starts their mathematical learning with The Creative Curriculum and enhanced by the Building Blocks program.
 K-5 students use the Saxon Math program, which distributes content throughout the year, providing deep, long term mastery of content and skills.

 We pride ourselves on providing math instruction that makes sense to students, teachers and parents.
 St. Mary’s Academy has the flexibility to adjust our curriculum to meet the needs of each student.
 Teachers combine Saxon’s direct instruction model with robust hands-on experiences using a variety of manipulatives.
 Our students perform above state standards, feeling confident in their mathematical and problem solving abilities.